Iwan Iwanoff: Working life

 Iwan Iwanoff worked in Laufen as a caricature painter in the immediate post-war period before working with Emil Freymuth, a modernist architect in Munich, Germany.

-Leaving Germany with the help of the International Refugee Organization, Iwan Iwanoff and his wife left Europe on the SS Fairsea which left Naples on the 7th of February 1950, and settled in Fremantle, Western Australia on 2 March 1950.
+Leaving Germany with the help of the International Refugee Organization, Iwan Iwanoff and his wife left Europe on the SS Fairsea which left Naples on 7 February 1950, and settled in Fremantle, Western Australia on 2 March 1950.
 His Munich qualifications were not recognised in Australia.
 But shortly after, he gained employment under Krantz and Sheldon as a draftsperson.
 Krantz and Sheldon were a large commercial architectural company which had a major focus on designing flats in Perth.
 Iwanoff did some private architectural projects during this time.

 He became a citizen of Australia in 1956.
 He obtained a transfer to the Melbourne architectural firm of Yuncken, Freeman Bros, Griffiths & Simpson in 1960.
 He transferred to Melbourne with the help of an old friend from Bulgaria, who himself had studied with Iwan and had emigrated to Australia.
 The reason for his brief stay in Melbourne, was to obtain registration, after several unsuccessful attempts in Western Australia.
 After visiting Western Germany, he briefly joined Bund Deutscher Architekten Organization (Federation of German Architects) before returning to Perth, to work with Krantz & Sheldon, in December 1961.

 In 1963, he started his own business which was known as The Studio of Iwanoff.
 He had become a member of the Royal Australian Institute of Architects in 1963 and soon became a fellow in 1972.
 He was interested in exploring concrete blocks in various ways which allowed him to create high quality designs, especially in houses.
 Although he has been described as working in the Brutalist style, this only reflects the sui generis nature of his work and the difficulty of fitting him into recognised architectural genres.
 While he favoured the aesthetic effect of unadorned concrete blocks, giving his buildings a superficial resemblance to concrete brutalist works, he had nothing to do with the brutalist ethic of prioritising and emphasizing the structural and functional aspects of architecture over its aesthetic side.
 Rather than eschewing art and aesthetics as the brutalists at least claimed to, Iwanoff remained an artist throughout his life, and took great care in deciding just how far individual blocks should protrude or recede, sometimes arranging them with his own hands on site during construction.
 His intention was not to push a theory or reject tradition but to embody what he saw as the timeless traditions of art in contemporary form.
 Indeed, his emphasis on ornamentation and his playfulness with texture, light and shade place him, if anything, in the Rococo tradition, one at polar opposites to the spare modernism of his time and place.

 Iwan Iwanoff died in Perth on 7 October 1986.
 His body was buried in Karrakatta Cemetery.

-An exhibition of most of his works was presented at the State Archives of Western Australia in 1991.